 DevOps is a methodology designed to improve software development practices with the active interaction of developers, QA experts, and others: all specialists working in sync on a certain service or product.
 And, of course, someone should be responsible for ensuring such integration of mutual efforts.
-As you understand, this "someone" is a DevOps engineer who oversees the solution of problems which might arise at any stage of the system upgrade or operation.
+As you understand, this "someone" is a DevOps engineer who oversees the solution of problems, which might arise at any stage of the system upgrade or operation.

-What is the role of DevOps engineer?
+What is the role of a DevOps engineer?

 Conventionally, there are several key roles in the DevOps culture:

 Release Engineer working with delivering code in production.

 Automation Engineer who automates maximum processes.